adilsonmsoares/API_Boilerplate/README.md

 </div>

-# Boilerplate
+# .NET API Boilerplate

 </div>

-This project was developed to serve as a base/quick start for the development of new projects, allowing it to grow in terms of scalability and ease of maintenance.
+This boilerplate was created to serve as a base project for a quick start of an API in .NET, with a structured architecture opened for scalability and easy to maintenance.

 In this documentation are the specifications of each page and important files, as well as the conventions to be followed.